 It’s simply a black block that comes with a famicon cartridge and terrible build quality.
 It looks the part but it isn’t enough for people to purchase it.
 They need to add something new, but perhaps we’ll see that in the Polystation 5?

 The fact that it still exists is beyond us, how Sony aren’t onto them is a question we ask ourselves all the time.
 But from what we can gather “legally” they are doing nothing wrong.
 They are titling the product different, it’s not using Sony branding, it’s not using real games, and the controller are generic and not breaking any patents.
 Touche China, touche!

-A 26 year old fella that’s had a Gameboy addiction ever since he was a child.
-Brandon is the founder of RetroDodo and has a YouTube channel with 150,000 subscribers dedicated to retro gaming products.
+A 31 year old British fella that’s had a Gameboy ever since he was a child.
+Brandon is the founder of RetroDodo and has created a YouTube channel with 260,000 subscribers dedicated to retro gaming products.
 He now wants to create the No.1 site to showcase the latest retro products from around the globe.